metosin/malli/README.md

   (m/explain SecretOrCreds {:user "user"}))
 ; => ["either: 1). should provide key: :secret; or 2). should provide key: :pass"]

-;; combining :or with :distinct helps enforce this case (me/humanize
+;; combining :or with :disjoint helps enforce this case (me/humanize
   (m/explain SecretOrCreds {:secret "1234" :user "user"}))
 ; => ["should not combine key :secret with key: :user"]